Cocaine and society: Mules

-Internationally, cocaine is also carried in small, concealed, kilogram quantities across the border by couriers known as "mules" (or "mulas"), who cross a border either legally, for example, through a port or airport, or illegally elsewhere.
+Cocaine is also carried internationally in small, concealed, kilogram quantities by couriers known as "mules" (or "mulas"), who cross a border legally (through a port) or (illegally) elsewhere.
 If the mule gets through without being caught, the gangs will receive most of the profits.
-If the mule is caught, gangs may sever all links and the mule will usually stand trial for trafficking alone.
-In many cases, mules are often forced into the role, as result of coercion, violence, threats or extreme poverty.
+If the mule is caught, gangs may sever all links and the mule will usually stand trial for individual trafficking.
+Mules are often forced into their role by coercion, violence, threats or extreme poverty.

-General smuggling techniques, which also have been used for cocaine, include:
+General smuggling techniques which also have been used for cocaine include: